 1) Cerebellum and brain stem area

-– Motor coordination: dancing in couples is one of the best activities, as well as sports.
-You can also try to sign with your non-dominant hand
+- Motor coordination: dancing in couples is one of the best activities, as well as sports.
+You can also try signing with your non-dominant hand.

 2) Limbic system area